A 4-Part Guide On The Effects Of CBD On Anxiety

 The Vital Role Of Endocannabinoid System

 To understand why CBD might help anxiety, we first have to understand a bit more about how cannabis interacts with our bodies.
-It's largely due to a physiological system called the Endocannabinoid System or ECS, which is a vast network of chemical compounds and receptors throughout the body.
+It's mostly due to a physiological system called the Endocannabinoid System or ECS, which is a vast network of chemical compounds and receptors throughout the body.
 The primary function of the ECS is to regulate all the multitude of functions from inflammation and pain regulation, immune response, mood, neurogenesis, and neuroplasticity.

 The body produces its own chemicals called endocannabinoids, which when fitting into receptors such as the CB1 and CB2, cause various modulating responses throughout the body.
 One endocannabinoid is called Anandamide and is similar to THC in cannabis.
 When the body produces anandamide, you tend to feel at ease and relaxed, just how many people feel after smoking a joint.
 Both Anandamide and THC fit snuggly into the CB1 receptor, found mostly in the central nervous system, thus affecting cognition and brain function.